 The polar opposites cross paths when Amber drifts into Clay’s town after the gas needle has taken a complete nosedive, forcing her to temporarily rent an apartment above his antique store until she can save enough money to head to her next destination.

 Amber finds Clay awkward, especially when he is adamant about her waiting outside of her apartment when he’s doing maintenance repairs.
 Otherwise, he refuses to enter her apartment.
 Someone would easily assume that he’s married, but that’s not the case with Clay.
 “Don’t take it personally,” he explains.
 “I made a promise to never be alone with any woman who’s not my wife.”
 Clay, unmarried, doesn’t believe in dating – just marriage.
 He also doesn’t believe in kissing before marriage, thus one can imagine that he’s trying to avoid any type of temptation at all costs.
-You can also imagine that many people in his town doesn’t share the same beliefs, especially another polar opposite: his chauvinistic best friend, Tom, that goes by the name Lucky Chucky.
+You can also imagine that many people in his town don’t share the same beliefs, especially another polar opposite: his chauvinistic best friend, Tom, that goes by the name Lucky Chucky.

 While Clay is steadfast in his faith with conservative and outdated views when it comes to love and romance, Amber is free-spirit with tarnished views on both after coming out of a physically abusive relationship.
 Despite their differences, Clay and Amber can’t help but be drawn to each other.
 They eventually (and awkwardly) attempt to defy this day and age’s idea of dating: an old-fashioned courtship.